 Name of entity

-Platinum Asset Management Limited
+Platinu Platinum Asset Management Limited

-ABN/ARBN

-Financial year ended:
+ABN/A RBN Financial year ended:

-30 June 2023
+13 050 0 064 287 30 June 2024

-Our corporate governance statement1 for the period above can be found at:2 https://www.platinum.com.au/About-Platinum/PTM-Shareholders under the 'Corporate Governance' ribbon.
+Our co rporate governance statem ent for the period above can be fo und at:

-□ These pages of our annual report:
+These pages of our annual report:

-This URL on our website:
+$\boxtimes$ This URL on our www.platinum.com.au/ptm-shareholder under the 'Board & Governance' tab. nolder under the 'Board &

-The Corporate Governance Statement is accurate and up to date as at 23 August 2023 and has been approved by the board.
+orporate Governance State red by the board. ment is accurate and up to date as at 28 August 2024 and has been

 The annexure includes a key to where our corporate governance disclosures can be located.3

-Date: 23 August 2023
+Date: 28 August 2024

 Name of authorised officer authorising lodgement: Joanne Jefferies

-See notes 4 and 5 below for further instructions on how to complete this form.

-1 "Corporate governance statement" is defined in Listing Rule 19.12 to mean the statement referred to in Listing Rule 4.10.3 which discloses the extent to which an entity has followed the recommendations set by the ASX Corporate Governance Council during a particular reporting period.